Revivalist-Dev/rev-lorecard/server/docs/design.md

     *   `POST /jobs/generate-search-params`: Create a job to generate search parameters from a project's prompt (Workflow A).
     *   `POST /jobs/discover-and-crawl`: Create a job to discover sub-categories and crawl sources for links (Workflow B).
     *   `POST /jobs/confirm-links`: Create a job to ingest a user-confirmed list of URLs (Workflow C).
-    *   `POST /jobs/process-project-entries`: Create a job to process all pending links into lorebook entries (Workflow D).
+    *   `POST /jobs/process-project-entries`: Create a job to process links into lorebook entries.
+If the payload is empty, it processes all pending/failed links.
+If the payload contains `link_ids`, it processes only those specific links.
     *   `POST /jobs/rescan-links`: Create a job to re-crawl sources using existing selectors without using an LLM.
     *   `POST /jobs/{job_id}/cancel`: Request cancellation of a running job.